coldclimate/omnomfrickinnom/_posts/2014-10-25-winter-loaf.markdown

 As it gets colder and darker I start to fancy hotcross buns, which is a chronological shame.
 Instead, I made this fruit bread on a whim.
 It was excellent fresh (with butter) and toasted a few days later when it had gone a bit dry.

+I have a breadmaker which I shamelessly adore.
+I still make bread by hand occasionally (I love a good kneed), but we use the breadmaker most weekends.
+I also use it to make dough for pizza etc.  The model I've got isn't available any more but the [Panasonic SD-2501 WXC](http://www.amazon.co.uk/gp/product/B004RTJWMW/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=B004RTJWMW&linkCode=as2&tag=wwwcoldclimat-21&linkId=4CWZOYDXKD7I24VM) is the closest and has the all important fruit and nut dispenser.

 ## You will need

 * 400g string white bread flour.